1992–93 Arsenal F.C. season: FA Cup

 When Arsenal won the double in 1971, they began their FA Cup procession at Yeovil.
 Now TV and press gathered, sensing an upset to make national headlines.
-"Sorry to disappoint you, lads", grinned George Graham after Ian Wrights hattrick had demolished the non-league Yeovil Town on their own patch at The Huish Park.
+"Sorry to disappoint you, lads", grinned George Graham after Ian Wright's hattrick had demolished the non-league Yeovil Town on their own patch at The Huish Park.

 The fourth round matched Arsenal with Leeds in a re-run of the marathon 1991 tie.
 Leeds led 2-0 at half time.
 The Gunners came out blazing in the second half.
 Ray Parlour quickly pulled one back.
 Then, with nine minutes left, Paul Merson unleashed a 25-yarder that flashed past keeper John Lukic.
 So to a replay at Elland Road.
 Injury-hit Arsenal arrived with youngsters Ian Selley, Steve Morrow and Parlour in midfield.
 David Seaman made a breathtaking early save from Lee Chapman.
 Yet the longer the game went on, the more comfortable the battling Gunners seemed.
 Leeds were stunned when Ian Wright crossed from the left and Alan Smith hooked Arsenal in front.
 Carl Shutt and Gary McAllister made it 2-1 for Leeds.
 Up popped Wright again with the minutes ticking away.
 Extra time and Wright cracked the third.

 Two more Wright corkers, both from Ian Selley assists, saw off Nottingham Forest in the fifth round.